LTepliakov/CurrencyRatingsHistory/README.md

 ## Process outline.
 The process has two branches.
 1. Load currency ratings data to Postgresql database on my laptop.
 2. Load currency ratings data to Postgresql database on the cloud ([Neon](https://neon.tech/)).
-Create Grafana dashboard with Postgresql on Neon as datasource.
+Visualize data on Grafana dashboard with Postgresql on Neon as datasource.

 ## GitHub
 Github action runs periodically by the schedule.